matschaffer/matschaffer.com/_posts/2021-10-04-monitor-home-internet-with-elastic.md

 ![screenshot of internet speed logger showing bumpy traffic graphs](/images/internet-speed-logger.png){:width="80%"}

 But it left something to be desired.
-It was hard to see what time the dips were hapening and I didn't see any options to change aggregations or do other processing.
+It was hard to see what time the dips were happening and I didn't see any options to change aggregations or do other processing.
 I'd probably have to hack on the code directly to draw useful conclusions.

 Additionally this was a mongodb+node setup on docker compose.
 Easy to do on my MacBook, but a little trickier to run from my Raspberry Pi 4 which was the handiest stable computer on my network.